PRODG-XYZ/prodg-applications/docs/README.md

-# ProDG Applications Documentation
+# PeopleOS Documentation

-This directory contains comprehensive documentation for the ProDG Applications platform.
+This directory contains comprehensive documentation for the PeopleOS platform.
 The documentation is organized into several sections:

 ## Directory Structure